“A short and popular trail that has significant elevation gain. It is great for a quick out and back!

-This trail takes you from mid-mountain on Taos Ski Valley to a popular scenic lake, about a third of the way to the summit of Wheeler Peak.
-Although it's a short run, you gain almost 1,000 ft of elevation over the ~2 miles.
+This trail takes you from the upper base of Taos Ski Valley to a popular scenic lake, about half way to the summit of Wheeler Peak.
+Although a relatively easy run, there is almost 1,000 ft. of elevation gain along the 2 miles

-Although it's graded, the road to the trailhead is only accessible to vehicles with 4-wheel drive from November to April.
+Although it's graded, the road to the trailhead is steep and often snowpacked during winter; 4 wheel drive is recommended

 The trail is somewhat rocky so make sure that your shoes have proper support.

-Williams Lake is a natural lake which does not have fish because it freezes in winter.
-Camping and campfires are not permitted along the lake's shore to prevent damage to soil and water quality.
-Please select a campsite at least 300 feet from streams, springs, and lakes.
+Williams Lake is a natural glacial lake which does not have fish because it freezes during winter.
+Camping and campfires are not permitted along the lake's shore to prevent damage to soil and water quality, per Wilderness Area protocol select a campsite at least 300 feet from streams, springs, and lakes.
 There are some good sites along the forest on the southwest side of the lake, and a primitive trail leading to a waterfall.

 During the late 1800's prospectors discovered gold and copper in this area, William Frazer began mining in Twining which produced modest amounts of sulfide ores into the early 1900's.
 A small mine is found on the east side of the lake, longtime locals say that Frazer worked this mine by hand until the gold was played out.
 Although there is no documentation of this prospect site, the earliest references to Williams Lake were from this time.
 There is debate among local historians about whether the lake is named for Frazer, or for Bill Williams who was most likely a fictional character attributed to stories throughout the Rocky Mountains of an early 1800's trapper.